 Massachusetts Hall, Boston

-Now, Massachusetts Hall has played host to some pretty famous folks.
-We're talking about the founding fathers of the nation, no less.
-John Adams, who would later become President #2, once called the third floor home sweet home.
-Founding fathers like John Hancock, Samuel Adams, Elbridge Gerry, and James Otis all pulled up a bunk here while they were hitting the books.
-These walls practically oozed revolutionary ideas – who needs a lecture hall when you've got heated debates happening in your dorm room?
+At some point, Massachusetts Hall played host to some pretty famous folks, too.
+John Adams, who would later become 2nd President of the United States, once settled here on the third floor.
+Other founding fathers like John Hancock, Samuel Adams, Elbridge Gerry, and James Otis all pulled up a bunk here whilst grinding away at their studies.
+These walls practically oozed revolutionary ideas – indeed, who needs a lecture hall when you've got heated debates happening in your dorm room?

-Today, Massachusetts Hall has gone through a bit of a career change.
-It's home to the bigwigs of Harvard – the President, Vice President, Treasurer, and Provost all have offices on the first and second floors.
+Nowadays, Massachusetts Hall has gone through a bit of a career change.
+It houses the bigwigs of Harvard, namely: the President, Vice President, Treasurer, and Provost, all having their offices on the first and second floors.
 Meanwhile, the third floor has gone back to its roots, serving as a dormitory for bright-eyed, bushy-tailed freshmen, because why let a little thing like age slow you down?

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Boston.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.